Back to Blog Home

 Playing an active role in the virtual classroom is most advantageous.
 It will keep you engaged and will help you learn, retain and exercise the material that is being taught.
 Don’t hesitate to raise your “virtual” hand when you have any questions, or anything to add to the discussion.
 This can often help others who may have similar questions and is an important part of the virtual experience.
 Should you need to step away from your computer, please let your instructor know via a private message.
 This will ensure they don’t call upon you in your absence, or mistake you for having technical troubles.

-Since 1990, ProTech has successfully trained over 250,000 IT professionals.
+Since 1990, ProTech has successfully trained hundreds of thousands of IT professionals.
 We've helped over 60% of Fortune 500 companies (including nine of the Fortune Top 10) deliver new technical skills to their workforces.
 We have arrived at this success thanks to you, our students.
 We welcome any feedback which can help us do our job better, and in turn, help our students succeed to their fullest potential.
 We invite you to visit our website at protechtraining.com

 where you will find our course catalog, class schedules, webinar recordings and much more.
 We offer thousands of courses on a variety of technical and professional development topics, with 99% of all of our courses being available within a virtual training classroom.
 Contact us today!